Using Figurative Language: 8 Creative Examples

 • Paula planted the pretty pink poppies in the pot

-In business, we often hear that direct, plain language is best, to avoid confusion.
+In business, you’ll often hear that direct, plain language is best to avoid confusion.
 Certainly, in international dealings, for example, idioms can lead to serious misunderstandings.
-But, simply because you’re writing in a business setting, doesn’t mean that your writing has to be as dull as an old blade.
+But simply because you’re writing in a business setting doesn’t mean that your writing has to be as dull as an old blade.

 For more tips on career development, check out our blogs.
 Or, if you’re looking for experts with knowledge of figurative language to help pep up your cover letter, let our expert writers at ZipJob lend a hand.